-ARMS is an application performance management (APM) product of Alibaba Cloud.
-With ARMS, you can quickly and conveniently build application monitoring capabilities with a response time within several seconds for businesses and enterprises based on custom dimensions such as the browser, application, and business.
+ARMS is an application performance management (APM) service provided by Alibaba Cloud.
+ARMS allows you to build application monitoring capabilities that feature response time within several seconds for enterprises from custom dimensions such as the browser, application, and business.

-Tracing Analysis provides a complete set of tools for distributed application development, including trace restoration, call statistics, trace topology, and application dependency analysis.
-Tracing Analysis helps you quickly analyze and diagnose performance bottlenecks in a distributed application architecture, improve the efficiency of microservice development and diagnosis, and reduce the costs of developing trace monitoring applications (such as Jaeger and Zipkin) and related storage services (such as HBase and Elasticsearch).
+Tracing Analysis provides developers with various features for distributed application development, including trace mapping, request counting, trace discovery, and application dependency analytics.
+Tracing Analysis helps you analyze and diagnose performance bottlenecks in a distributed application architecture.
+It also makes microservice development and diagnostics efficient, and reduces the costs of developing tracing applications such as Jaeger and Zipkin and related storage services such as HBase and Elasticsearch.

 Comparison between ARMS and Tracing Analysis

 |Service positioning||ARMS is an APM service that supports application performance monitoring, user experience monitoring, tracing, and problem diagnostics.||Tracing Analysis is designed for distributed tracing.|